xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 # `ai_glossary.md`

 ---
-## Let's start with demonstrations
+## Time for demonstration

 # `Demo01HelloWorld.kt`

 ---
 # Back to meta ...

----
 ## Why is it even possible?

 ---
 ## Emergence

-From evolutionary processes around we learn, that self-replicating systems composed of individual elements, when reaching certain level of complexity, start exhibiting properties and phenomena which we cannot reduce to properties of individual elements.
+Any evolution of self-replicating systems, when scaled, exhibit holistic properties non-reducible to properties of it's building blocks.

-_Maybe we should study biology before computer science? ;)_
+_Biology as a metatheory of computer science? ;)_

 ---
 ## New phenomena in Machine Learning